ATaylor2003/ISS-Tracker/README.md

 - /comment: Returns the 'comment' list object from the ISS data provided by the ISS data.
 - /header: Returns the 'header' dictionary object from the ISS data provided by ISS data.
 - /metadata: Returns the 'metadata' dictionary object from the ISS data provided by ISS data.
-- /epochs: Return entire data set
+- /epochs: Return entire data set.
 - /epochs?limit=int&offset=int: Return modified Epoch list using query parameters.
+Limit sets the amount of Epochs outputted, and offset determines the data offset used when outputting the data.
 Ensure the URL is in single or double quotes when you use multiple parameters.
-- /epochs/&lt;epoch&gt;: Return state vectors for a specific Epoch specified by a timestamp
+- /epochs/&lt;epoch&gt;: Return state vectors for a specific Epoch specified by a timestamp.
 - /epochs/&lt;epoch&gt;/speed: Return instantaneous speed for a specific Epoch
 - /epochs/&lt;epoch&gt;/location: Return latitude, longitude, altitude, and geoposition for a specific Epoch specified by a timestamp.
 - /now: Return state vectors, instantaneous speed, latitude, longitude, altitude, and geoposition for the Epoch nearest in time.